André Aciman: Personal life

 Aciman is married to Susan Wiviott.
-They have three sons, Alexander and twins Philip and Michael.
-His wife, a Wisconsin alumna and Harvard Law graduate, is the CEO of the Bridge, Inc., a New York City-based NPO that offers rehabilitative services.
+They have three sons, Alexander, a writer and journalist, and twins Philip and Michael.
+His wife, a graduate of University of Wisconsin–Madison and Harvard Law School, is the CEO of the Bridge, Inc., a New York City-based nonprofit organization that offers rehabilitative services.
 She is also a board director of Kadmon Holdings, Inc., and formerly worked as Chief Program Officer of Palladia and Deputy Executive Vice President of JBFCS.